Skip to content

 Is the BDSM Test safe to take?

-Can the BDSM Test diagnose me with a disorder?
+Can the BDSM Test diagnose sexual disorders?

 Is the BDSM Test only for men?